-Figure 7.
+Figure 5.
 Soybeans given amethyst leaf extract A. methanol, B. ethyl acetate, and C. n-hexane in a plastic bag containing pests.

-Tests of amethyst leaf extract, for the methanol fraction, with varying concentrations of 1, 2.5, 5, and 10% respectively gave mortality values of 27, 40, 40, and 60% as shown in Figure 8.
+Tests of amethyst leaf extract, for the methanol fraction, with varying concentrations of 1, 2.5, 5, and 10% respectively gave mortality values of 27, 40, 40, and 60%.
 In the test of amethyst leaf extract, ethyl acetate extract with various concentrations gave mortality values, respectively: 40, 52, 67, and 87%.
 Furthermore, in the n-hexane extract test, respectively: 53, 60, 80, 87, and 100%.
 This showed that n-hexane extract was the most effective in killing pests compared to ethyl acetate and methanol extracts.
-Previous reports showed that hexane from Datura metel was more effective in controlling the fungus Macrophomina phaseolina, which causes char rot disease in plants (Dhawan and Gupta 2017).
+Previous reports showed that hexane from Datura metel was more effective in controlling the fungus Macrophomina phaseolina, which causes char rot disease in plants (Dhawan & Gupta, 2017).